TheNexerProject/LunaImage/README.md

 ## Installation
 Manax is at a very early stage of development.
 Currently, there is no option to use it for the purpose for which it is intended.

+## Bugs and Problems
+You can report any problem or bug in the [issues tab](./issues) of this repository.

-## Help us build our community on Discord
+## Help Us Build Our Community on Discord
 [Click here](https://discord.gg/CVCQPakcfg) to join us.

 ![Discord Server Banner](https://discordapp.com/api/guilds/956600349286887434/widget.png?style=banner2)